rofor/lidar2block/README.md

 The script converts 1m resolution ESRI grid terrain data with 2000 columns and 2000 rows into a list of XYZ co-ordinates.

-It also generates the a sea level point cloud as a base and appropriately shaped north, east, south, and west point cloud side surfaces.
+It also generates a sea level point cloud as a base and appropriately shaped north, east, south, and west point cloud side surfaces.

 The terrain point cloud and the five generated point clouds are combined together into a big list of XYZ values, and output as block.xyz.